skypilot-org/skypilot/docs/source/examples/interactive-development.rst

 SkyPilot makes interactive development easy on Kubernetes or cloud VMs.
 It helps you:

 #.
-Launch: a cluster with GPU or any specific requirement with a single command.
+Launch: Quickly get a cluster with GPU or other resource requirement with a single command.
 #.
-Connect: Quickly connect to the cluster with the cluster name.
+Connect: Easily connect to the cluster using the cluster name (e.g., ``ssh dev``).
 #.
-Autostop: Automatically stop the cluster after a period of time for cost savings.
+Autostop: Automatically stop the cluster after some idle time for cost savings.

 Launch
 ------